StardustQVQ/dcgan/README.md

 1. Download the dataset that you want this network to be trained on and put the data set into a `data` folder.
 You can also specify the path of your dataset with `--dataRoot` argument.
 2. Run `python train.py` with any arguments you want.

-The following is the list of the arguments with explaination:
+The following is the list of the arguments with explainations:

 - **--batchSize** : (int) The batch size of your training set.
 The default value is `16`.
 Without a powerful GPU/CPU, A small batch size is recommended.
 - **--imgSize** : (int) Size of your output images.
 The default value is `64`, which means the output images will be `64x64`.